oyve/Leapfrog/README.md

 # Leapfrog

-A demo project to use and apply following technologies:
+A demo project to use and apply technologies and practicies, such as:

 - MVP
 - MVVM
+- Presenters, ViewModels, Views, Application composition
-- (MVP+MVVM = MVPVM)
+- Messaging

+Frameworks
 - CommunityToolkit.MVVM
-- Dependency Injection
--
+- Microsoft.Extension.DependencyInjection

 ![GitHub Logo](/leapfrog.png)